storybookjs/addon-react-native-web/CONTRIBUTING.md

 yarn storybook
 ```

-Currently a way to watch file changes is being considered and will later be included here.
+Currently a way to watch file changes is being worked on and will later be included here.